top of page

 Conservation Manager

-Upon meeting his future wife Kathy in 1999, Mark started volunteering at Oaken Acres.
-He met while she was a naturalist at Russell Woods Forest Preserve and he was a summer intern. helping with the children's summer camp environmental education program.
-His work at Oaken Acres has centered mostly around cage building/repair and stewardship of the wildlife habitat on the farm.
+Upon meeting his future wife Kathy in 1989, Mark started volunteering at Oaken Acres.
+They met while she was a naturalist at Russell Woods Forest Preserve and he was a summer intern, helping with the children's summer camp environmental education program.

 Mark Stelford